GENE LEEDY, FAIA (1928-2018)

 Leedy was a design consultant for Alfred Yee of Honolulu HI for more than 25 years.
 He won the 1988 Florida AIA Lifetime Design Achievement Award.
 Notable employees of Leedy include architects Larry Scarpa and Max Strang.
 Bio adapted from Wikipedia.
 Research by Catherine Westergaard Cramer.

 1950 - aka House for Contemporary Builders, Sarasota FL.
 Status unknown; do you know where it is?

 1953 - The Bertram H. Carter House, 251 Cedar Park Circle, Siesta Key FL.
 Sold in 1956 to Laurence W. Gregory.
 Sold to J. C. Rowley.
 Sold to E. Edward Rushton.
 Destroyed and a new house built in 2013.

 1956 - The Gene Leedy House, aka Craney Home Protoype, 1518 Drexel Avenue NE, Winter Haven FL.
 This was the Leedy home from 1957 until his death in 2018.
 Addition in 1998.
-After the 2017 Hurricane Irma, architect and friend Max Strang did a renovation.
-Sold in 2019.
+After the 2017 Hurricane Irma, architect Max Strang did a renovation.
+Sold in 2019 to Max Strang.

 1956 - 1549 Drexel Avenue NE, Winter Haven FL.
 Sold in 1969 to James and Karen Vogt.
 Sold in 1984 to Tim N. Howell.
 Deeded to Tim N. and Kathleen Shaughnessy Howell.